bahmutov/talks/dependencies-best-practices-node.md

 - the mess is manageable.
 - the mess maps nicely to the software development: different parts are developed at different speeds.
-- the dependencies isolate the true mess: constant merging of commits
+- using versioned dependencies isolates the true mess: constant merging of commits
 ```

 ## Non-problem 1